kuznevia/kuznevia/README.md

 My pet projects portfolio https://github.com/kuznevia/portfolio

+I am Frontend developer, currently working at Rostelecom IT

+How to contact me: just send me a message in telegram https://t.me/kuznevia

 <!--
 **kuznevia/kuznevia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.